-Stage 2: Install, configure, and initialize the database, then start the Foglight Management Server and log in.
+Stage 2: Start the Management Server and log in.

-i NOTE: If you are using an external database, the database must be initialized successfully before you can run Foglight.
+NOTE: If you are using the embedded database, the database initialization occurs when you start the Management Server.

 Stage 3: Install and configure cartridges.
 Cartridges extend the functionality of Foglight, and are installed on the machine hosting the Management Server.
 A cartridge contains one or more cartridge components, such as agents for deployment, communication capabilities, modifications to the way that data is transformed or handled, rules, reports, and views.